Kingxukai/linux/Documentation/bpf/cpumasks.rst

 1. Introduction
 ===============

-``struct cpumask`` is a bitmap data structure in the kernel whose indices reflect the CPUs on the system.
+``struct cpumask`` is a bitmap data structure in the woke kernel whose indices reflect the woke CPUs on the woke system.
 Commonly, cpumasks are used to track which CPUs a task is affinitized to, but they can also be used to e.g. track which cores are associated with a scheduling domain, which cores on a machine are idle, etc.